-She fidgets with the purse and in her hands, I see my lucky brochure.
-Well, I have given it the tag of a ‘Lucky Brochure’ but I don’t think it does any of its work.
+She fidgets with the purse and in her hands, I see my lucky keychain.
+Well, I have given it the tag of a ‘Lucky Keychain’ but I don’t think it does any of its work.
 I just named it so because all my friends- that is when I had friends- had an object that they had named to be lucky for them.

 I nod towards my living room and say, “You could come inside.”

-“I love the interior!”, says Allina while looking around.
+“I love the interior,” says Allina while looking around.

 Hey, there!
-If you have been tracking this story give this post a like because I don’t whether to continue posting the chapters.
+If you have been tracking this story give this post a like because I don’t know whether to continue posting the chapters.
 So, yeah.